ikko/sym/docs/readme_details/4_per_instance_indexing/index.md

 ## The `SymbolIndex` Mechanism

 At the heart of per-instance indexing is the `SymbolIndex` class, located in `symbol/builtins/index.py`.
-Each `Symbol` instance is initialized with its own `SymbolIndex` object &#40;as seen in `symbol/core/symbol.py` within the `__new__` method&#41;.
+Each `Symbol` instance is initialized with its own `SymbolIndex` object &(as seen in `symbol/core/symbol.py` within the `__new__` method&).
 This `SymbolIndex` acts as a localized, internal data store for the `Symbol`, allowing it to maintain a structured collection of references to other `Symbol` instances, potentially with associated weights or metadata.

 ```mermaid
 graph TD